-The Lancaster County Career & Technology Center’s Open House for students and their families is schedule for November 19th (Brownstown Campus), November 20th (Mt.
-Joy Campus), and November 21st (Willow St. Campus) from 6:00-8:00 p.m.
+The Lancaster County Career & Technology Center’s Virtual Open House for students and their families is schedule for November 17th (Brownstown Campus), November 18th (Mt.
+Joy Campus), and November 19th (Willow St. Campus) from 6:00-8:00 p.m.
 For more information on the Lancaster County Career and Technology Center, please visit their website: https://lancasterctc.edu/high-school/

 Frequently Asked Questions

 Although the LCCTC offers a limited number of half-day programs for junior students, the majority of the programs are for high school seniors.

 Can I stay involved/connected to Manheim Township High School if I attend LCCTC?